iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 ![image7](/assets/img/blog/2018-09-06/image7.png){: .align-left}

 So we begin by examining the file by executing `r2 crackMe1.bin`.
-Currently, we are in shell mode where we can execute our commands and by default, we are taken at the entry address **`[0x000008a0]`**.
+Currently, we are in shell mode, where we can run our commands, and by default, we are taken at the entry address **`[0x000008a0]`**.

-The first command; `ie` is the entry points info command which prints the entry points.
+The first command `ie` is the entry points info command, which prints the entry points.

 ![image8](/assets/img/blog/2018-09-06/image8.png){: .centered}

-Next, analyzing the program using the command `aaa` (`a?`; gives you different options of the command).
-Remember not to skip this bit because radare2 doesn't analyze automatically by default but you can run this command when running the binary file with radare.
+Next, analyzing the program using the command `aaa` (`a?`; gives you different command options).
+Remember not to skip this bit because radare2 doesn't analyze automatically by default, but you can run this command when running the binary file.

 ~~~bash
 # this will allow us to avoid running aaa